Timeline of modern American conservatism: 1930s

-As the nation plunges into its deepest depression ever, Republicans and conservatives fall into disfavor in 1930, 1932 and 1934, losing more and more of their seats.
+As the nation plunged into its deepest depression ever, Republicans and conservatives fall into disfavor in 1930, 1932 and 1934, losing more and more of their seats.
 Liberals (mostly Democrats with a few Republicans and independents) come to power with the landslide 1932 election of liberal Democrat Franklin D. Roosevelt.
 In his first 100 days Roosevelt pushes through a series of dramatic economic programs known as the New Deal.

-The major metropolitan newspapers generally opposed the New Deal, as typified by William Randolph Hearst and his chain (Hearst had supported Roosevelt in 1932, but he parted ways in 1934.
-Robert R. McCormick, owner of the Chicago Tribune, compared the New Deal to communism.
-He was also an America First isolationist who strongly opposed entering World War II to rescue the British Empire.
+Major metropolitan newspapers generally opposed the New Deal, including those owned by William Randolph Hearst and his Hearst chain Robert R. McCormick, who then owned the Chicago Tribune, compared the New Deal to communism and was an America First isolationist who strongly opposed entering World War II.
 McCormick also railed against the League of Nations, the World Court, and socialism.